-The calculated value is 2.2% higher than the actual price paid.
+The indicated value is just 2.2% higher than the actual price paid.
 The Board concludes that the algorithm used by the City to calculate the 2013 Assessments using the Sales (land only) Approach reflects market value.

 Board's Reasons for Its Decision